cmdr-nova/cmdr-nova.github.io/pages/webdev.md

 > > > <a href="https://obsidian.md/" target="_blank">Obsidian</a>

-Obsidian is like Apple Note, but on steroids, and it has code highlighting!
+Obsidian is like Apple Notes, but on steroids, and it has code highlighting!
 Notes are markdown files by default, so this is *especially* useful if you decide to use something like Jekyll to maintain a combination website and blog (for more advanced users).

 You can also use Obsidian to create and host a website, but this isn't something I've explored (because you have to pay for it, and I already pay for Obsidian).